thiagonache/codewiththiago/content/posts/aws-lambda-go/index.md

 ### Handler function signature

-Before starting any code, we need to understand and define the handler function signature.
-Do you remember the rules, don't you?
+Before starting to write any code, we need to understand and define the handler function signature.
+You remember the rules, don't you?
 If not, please refer to this [link](https://pkg.go.dev/github.com/aws/aws-lambda-go/lambda#Start).

 1. First, it needs to be a function, obviously.